 The museum is open 11:00 am to 5:00 pm daily, but closed on Wednesdays.
 Admission is also free every third Thursday of the month from 5:00 pm to 7:00 pm.
-Adult admission is $10, but everyone aged 25 and under at FREE thanks to the Qualcomm Foundation.
+Adult admission is $10, but everyone aged 25 and under are FREE thanks to the Qualcomm Foundation.
 No running is allowed inside the museum, and all children under the age of 5 years old must be guided by holding hands.

 Free public tours are included with admission.
 Tours are offered at 2:00 pm every Saturday and Sunday, and 5:00 pm and 6:00 pm every third Thursday of every month.

 Free two-hour, non-metered parking is available on Prospect Street, but be sure you note the time since the time limit is enforced.

 700 Prospect Street

 Have you tackled the MCASD in La Jolla with your brood?
 Share your visit with us in the comment section below.